oddkiva/sara/doc/sphinx/source/multiviewgeometry/essential_matrix.rst

 other words, it can only recover the direction of the translation.

 Thus it is not a good approach.
 Instead as described in Snavely's paper, Bundler starts from two cameras.
-Then a new camera is added, its pose is initialized with the direct linear transform.
-The internal camera parameters are initialized from the extraction of EXIF tags.
+Then a new camera is added and its pose is initialized with the Direct Linear Transform (DLT).
+The internal camera parameters are initialized from the extraction of EXIF metadata.

+In the next section we describe the DLT method to initialize the pose.

 Camera Resectioning for Incremental Bundle Adjustment
 =====================================================

-This simplest camera resectioning method is [Hartley and Zisserman 2004].

 The relative pose estimation allows to recover the position of two cameras.
 How do we choose the third camera and initialize its pose?

-To do so, we can look the third image for which the image correspondences reappears the most
+To start, we can look for the third image where the 3D points estimated from the two-view geometry reappears the most.

-As said early, the direct linear transform aims at recovering the camera pose and the internal camera parameters :math:`\mathbf{K}` are extracted from EXIF tags.
+The DLT initializes the camera pose and the internal parameters are initialized from EXIF metadata.
+What the DLT solves is also called **camera resectioning**.

 In summary the data we know are: